hessammehr/fs_to_freecad/README.md

-# fs_to_freecad
+# FeatureScript to FreeCAD aid for LLMs
-LLM guidelines for converting FeatureScript to FreeCAD
+LLM guidelines for converting FeatureScript to FreeCAD.
+The aim is to build up enough rules and best practices that this becomes practical.